Bachelor of Interior Design in Canada: Top Universities, Deadlines, Admission Requirements, Fees, Scholarships, Placements

 - Interviews: Interviews may be necessary for some programs.

-- Kwantlen Polytechnic University, for instance, provides scholarships such as the Interior Designers Institute of B.C.
-Scholarships and the CEI Architecture Interior Design Scholarship.
+Scholarships offered by individual universities | For example, Kwantlen Polytechnic University offers some specific scholarships, such as the Interior Designers Institute of B.C.
+Scholarships and CEI Architecture Interior Design Scholarship. |

-- Several universities offer scholarships designed especially for students from other countries.
-Two examples are Huron University College's International Presidential Scholarship and the University of Northern British Columbia's International Student Scholarship.
+Scholarships for international students | Many universities offer scholarships especially for foreign students (students from other countries).
+Two examples are: Huron University College's International Presidential Scholarship University of Northern British Columbia's International Student Scholarship |

-- Students pursuing interior design can apply for scholarships from groups such as the Interior Designers Institute of British Columbia.
+Scholarships given by external organizations | Students who are studying interior design can also apply for scholarships from some external institutions.
+One example is the scholarships offered by the Interior Designers Institute of British Columbia. |

 Cost of Living in Canada